appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 # Terminology

 Claim Agent: An entity that is either authorized or trusted in the eco-system to make claims of persona-related information and issues verifiable selectively disclosable tokens containing the vetted claim information.
 A Claim Agent can be a trusted third party or a service provider that performs the vetting of persona-related information.
-Claim Agent is a role catagory where their are defined a set of specific claim agent types with associated claim attribute key values that are either required or optional by specification.
+Claim Agent is a role category where their are defined a set of specific claim agent types with associated claim attribute key values that are either required or optional by specification.

 Vetting Claim Agent (VCA): The Claim Agent entity that initiates and establishes a Subject Entity into the eco-system.
 Its role is to vet a set of claims that are related to the persona like physical address, business identifiers, contact information and other identifying information.
 Generally, this information is not disclosed as part of a typical communications transaction, although nothing prevents it.
 However, it’s an important set of information to establish the existence and legal standing of a persona.
 This information is also relevant to a potential legal or policy enforcement action if that becomes required based on alleged illegal or policy violations, something the VCA would be the responsible party to facilitate.